python-control/python-control/doc/optimal.rst

   xhat, v, w = estim.states, estim.inputs, estim.outputs

-For discrete time systems, the :func:`~control.optimal.OptimalEstimationProblem.compute_estimate` method can be used to generate an input/output system that implements a moving horizon estimator.
+For discrete time systems, the :func:`~control.optimal.OptimalEstimationProblem.create_mhe_iosystem` method can be used to generate an input/output system that implements a moving horizon estimator.

 Several functions are available to help set up standard optimal estimation
 problems: